-Even if the abusive or toxic nature of your childhood was not intentional—but rather circumstantial—you still have to make decision based on the wellbeing of your child.
+Even if the abusive or toxic nature of your childhood was not intentional—but rather circumstantial—you still have to make a decision, based on the well-being of your child.
 You as a parent are responsible for the people and influences you allow in your child’s life.
-If you feel that exposing your baby to the toxic influence of you parents is a bad idea, then that is absolutely your choice.
+If you feel that exposing your baby to the toxic influence of your parents is a bad idea, then that is absolutely your choice.

 In the meantime, try not to worry about it too much.
 You are No Contact, so you probably have a good set of boundaries and safety measures already in place.
 Just enjoy the pregnancy and prepare for the start of your very own family.